The Holonomy of Optimal Mass Transport: The Gaussian-Linear Case: Introduction

+will not be the identity.
+Thus, generically, $\varphi(x)\neq x$, in spite of the fact that $\varphi\sharp \bm{\mu}_1=\bm{\mu}_1$, and similarly for a corresponding ordering in the case of $\bm{\mu}_2$ and $\bm{\mu}_3$.
 The point is further exemplified in Fig.~\ref{fig:mccann_triangle0} by the rudimentary case of two ``tracer'' particles (equivalently, Dirac distributions) being transferred in succession between three specified configurations where they are in close proximity to one another, in a way that minimizes the overall Wasserstein distance being traversed.
 It is observed that after one cycle their positions are exchanged.
-It is clear that in such cases where distributions consist of finitely many particles (singular distributions), closed orbits induce a permutation of the particles and it is the group of permutations that effects mixing.
-For more general cases of probability measures in $\mathbb R^n$ or on a manifold, the natural holonomy groups are measure-preserving diffeomorphisms \cite{khesin2018geometric}.
-The present paper will be devoted to Gaussian probability distributions.
-We will study optimal transport on the fibre bundle of transportation plans where a holonomy group acts naturally, and we will focus on developing a suitable differential geometric framework to address questions of isoholonomy and mixing.
+Clearly, in such cases where distributions consist of finitely many particles (singular distributions), closed orbits induce a permutation of the particles and it is the group of permutations that effects { rearrangement of particle positions}.
+For more general probability measures on $\mathbb R^n$ or on a manifold, and under sufficient regularity conditions, the relevant groups are measure-preserving diffeomorphisms \cite{khesin2018geometric}. { Following fluid verbiage, we refer to the phenomenon outlined above, i.e., the rearrangement of particle positions without altering their distribution, as \emph{``mixing"}.
+The adopted nomenclature is not to be confused with the classical notion of mixing in ergodic theory where one studies the limiting behavior of repeated compositions of general measure preserving maps.
+As will be shown in the sequel, the notion of mixing adopted herein turns out to have a natural interpretation as the \emph{holonomy} \cite{kobayashi1996foundations} of loops in the Wasserstein manifold $\mathcal P_2(\mathbb R^n)$.} The present paper is devoted to the study of said holonomy in the case of Gaussian probability distributions.
+That is, we study optimal transport in the fibre bundle of { linear} transportation plans, where a holonomy group acts naturally, and focus on developing a suitable differential geometric framework to { study such rearrangement of particle positions}.
+Specifically, in Section \ref{sec:II} we provide a brief expository on optimal transport of Gaussian distributions highlighting the holonomy that arises when traversing a closed path in the Wasserstein space.
+In Section \ref{sec:III} we develop the differential geometric setting that is suitable for studying parallel transport and holonomy along Wasserstein curves.
+In Section \ref{sec:IV} we detail { a hitherto unstudied sub-Riemannian structure induced by optimal transport wherein the problem of realizing a specified parallel transport map along optimal curves in the Wasserstein space can be naturally formulated and studied.} Section \ref{sec:Applications} overviews examples and applications that highlight the relevance of the theory we presented.
+We close with an epilogue, in Section \ref{sec:Epilogue}, where we envision enabling new aspects of the framework and concepts discussed in the paper.